jlafourc/minidisplay/docs/specifications.md

 ## 6. UI/UX Requirements

-*   **Alignment:** The bus icon and the arrival time text shall be vertically centered on the display.
-The text should be positioned to the right of the icon with a small margin.
+*   **Alignment:** In horizontal arrangements, the bus icon and the arrival time text shall be vertically aligned to their middle.
+The entire group of horizontally arranged elements shall be vertically centered on the display.
+The text should be positioned to the right of the icon with a consistent margin.
 *   **Icon Size:** The bus icon's height should be scaled to 40 pixels, maintaining its aspect ratio.
 *   **Font Size:** The arrival time text should have a font size of 24 pixels.
+*   **Padding:** All display elements (icons, text) shall have a consistent padding of 5 pixels from the edges of the display.
+*   **Horizontal Spacing:** In horizontal arrangements, elements should be grouped and centered, with consistent spacing between them and from the display's padding.